f r e q u e n t l y a s k e d

 How long does it take to build?

-Building the ship is an unbelievable amount of work....but it's actually the easiest part of the whole project.
+Building the display is an unbelievable amount of work....but it's actually the easiest part of the whole project.
 I start 8-10 months early working on putting together a soundtrack and programming lights and special effects.
-The soundtrack and light programming takes an endless amount of time.
+The soundtrack and light programming take an endless amount of time.
 My goal is to have the music, lights and effects tell a story and provide a memorable experience for the viewers.

 Most props are made from scratch well in advance.
-The masts, sails, rope ladders, cannons, Kraken, barrels, etc all have to be done in advance and there are multiple steps involved for each one.
+The masts, sails, rope ladders, cannons, Kraken, barrels, etc all must be done in advance and there are multiple steps involved for each one.
 Things that seem simple, actually aren't.
 For example, fog machines all need to be wired with relays, Cannons need to be wired with electric solenoids, etc.

 How much does all this cost?